iYadavVaibhav/stem/docs/1-Software-Engineering/cs-se-basics.md

 ## Computer Science

-A thread is the smallest sequence of instructions that can be man‐ aged independently.
+- **Thread** is the smallest sequence of instructions that can be managed independently.
 It is common for a process to have multiple active threads, sometimes sharing resources such as memory or file handles.
 Multithreaded web servers start a pool of threads and select a thread from the pool to handle each incoming request.

+- **Daemon** - In multitasking computer operating systems, a daemon is a computer program that *runs as a background process*, rather than being under the direct control of an interactive user.

+- **Unix Domain Socket** or Unix-Socket is endpoint for data communication between processes.
+Eg, Docket client (process-1) and Docker daemon (process-2) communicate using a REST API over Unix Sockets.

 ## OOPS